Homeschool FAQ

 Textbooks and Workbooks include additional problems.
 Workbooks offer independent practice while maintaining the careful progression of exercise variation.
 They are where students hone their skills, and are a necessary component of the series.
 Workbook exercises are differentiated and include basic problems, practice problems, and challenging problems.

-Teacher’s Guides are in full color and include reduced-size copies of Textbook and Workbook pages for easy reference to every lesson.
-The Teacher’s Guides give more ideas for differentiation and include math literature suggestions.
+Teacher’s Guides are in full color and include reduced-size versions of Textbook and Workbook pages for easy reference to every lesson.
+The Teacher’s Guides give more ideas for differentiation and classroom activities.

-Home Instructor’s Guides are an essential resource for teaching Dimensions Math in a home or one-on-one setting.
-They include extensive background notes, lesson suggestions, tips, and activities.
-Home Instructor’s Guides include answer keys for corresponding Dimensions Math Textbooks and Workbooks.
+Home Instructor’s Guides are specifically for teaching Dimensions Math in a one-on-one setting.
+They include extensive background notes, lesson suggestions, tips, activities, and answer keys.

 The content was created by our team of teachers and experts with over 100 combined years of Singapore math classroom experience.
-The series was designed and published in-house by Singapore Math Inc.
+The series is written, designed, and published by Singapore Math Inc.

-For video instruction for Dimensions Math Grades 7-8, as well as Primary Mathematics lessons, visit Singapore Math Live, which provides tools and information for teaching those levels at home.
+For video instruction for Dimensions Math Grades 7–8, as well as Primary Mathematics lessons, visit our Online Courses & Tutoring page.

 Yes, you need both Textbooks and Workbooks to successfully use the Dimensions Math curriculum.
 They are designed to be used together and the program is incomplete if one is left out.
 Textbooks introduce concepts and are central to learning and understanding new topics.
 Workbooks provide practice and independent work, which is essential for solidifying new knowledge.

-Dimensions Math PK–5 is not aligned with the Common Core State Standards, but covers the standards in its own unique progression.
+Dimensions Math PK–5 is not aligned with the Common Core State Standards.
+It does cover the standards in its own progression.
 The few standards not included in the Textbooks (for example, line plots of measurements to fractions of an inch in Grade 3) are covered in the Teacher’s Guides.

+Please see Dimensions Math 6-8 Overview.
 The Dimensions Math 6-8 program brings the Singapore math approach to middle school, emphasizing problem solving and empowering students to think mathematically.
 This rigorous series integrates pre-algebra, algebra, geometry, some trigonometry, and advanced math topics.
-Learn more here

 Lessons begin with a class activity to encourage discovery.
 Worked examples of new concepts are followed by similar questions for students to solidify their understanding.